[Last updated October 5 ,2019]

 Lets get into the details:

 - Form centric vs Map centric: Survey123 for ArcGIS is a form centric data collection app.
 Just like GeoForms it is all about questions!
-With Survey123 and GeoForms you can certainly capture geographic information (points), but geo is just one more question in the questionnaire, and not the center of everything.
+With Survey123 and GeoForms you can certainly capture geographic information, but geo is just one more question in the questionnaire, and not the center of everything.
 That is why we call them form-centric.
 Collector for ArcGIS is a map centric app: it opens maps that you can use to capture geographic information.
-Of course, with Collector you can also capture attributes associated with those features, but the map comes first and that is where the app excels.
+Of course, with Collector you can also capture attributes associated with those features, but the map comes first and that is where the app excels, the form capabilities are secondary.

 - Spike: Spike is a laser-measurement solution that helps you measure lengths and areas all from a photo.
-At this point in time only Survey123 supports tight integration with Spike.
+At this point in time only Survey123 supports out of the box integration with Spike.

 - Anonymous access: GeoForms, Survey123 and Collector all can use your ArcGIS identity (named user account) in order to secure access to your data.
 Using named users also helps with QA/QC workflows because ArcGIS will help you understand what gets submitted by who and when.
 GeoForm and Survey123, can also be accessed anonymously.
 This means that people without an ArcGIS identity can submit data with them.
 This is particularly useful for crowd-sourcing scenarios.
 To learn more about using public surveys with Survey123 you can read Getting Started with Public Surveys